-The author acknowledges the financial support of the Engineering Research Center for Reconfigurable Manufacturing Systems (NSF grant # EEC-9529125), and the contributions from the student members of the Museum Project team, in particular Leilah Lyons and Ipek Kaynar.
-The feedback from the Ann Arbor Hands-On Museum staff, in particular Mr. J. Bowditch, is also gratefully acknowledged.
+The author gratefully acknowledges the financial support of the NSF Engineering Research Center for Reconfigurable Manufacturing Systems (NSF grant # EEC-9529125), and the contributions from the student members of the Museum Project team, in particular Leilah Lyons and Ipek Kaynar.
+The feedback and support from the Ann Arbor Hands-On Museum staff is also gratefully acknowledged.